 Prerequisite(s): MTH 130 for higher.

-This course will cover statistics, elementary probability, estimation and tests of simple hypothesis involving both large and small sample methods and linear correlation and regression.
+This course will cover statistics, elementary probability, estimation and tests of simple hypothesis involving both large and small sample methods, and linear correlation and regression.
 This course will not count toward a mathematics major or minor.
-A student may receive
+A student may receive credit toward a degree for only one of the following courses: MTH 240, PSY 200, QBA 237.

-Credit hours: 3 Lecture contact hours: 3 Lab contact hours: 0 Typically offered: Spring
+Credit hours Lecture contact hours Lab contact hours Typically offered 3 3 0 Spring